-Press this switch on the top of the blade lever to increase the travel speed.
+Press this switch on the top of the standard blade lever (on the reverse of the angle blade lever grip) to increase the travel speed.
 The high speed travel lamp on the LCD monitor lights up when this switch is in the high speed travel position.
 To return the travel speed to low, press the switch again.
 The high speed travel lamp goes out when the switch is set to the low speed travel position.